transimmanence/transimmanence/concepts/5-discussions/beyond-laws-of-form.md

 | **4.
 Recursive Loop**         | “But if not X, then what?” → Infinite regress. | “Is the answer Y?” → Infinite speculation. |
 | **5.
 Phase-Shift (↺)**        | Exhaustion → Abiding in τ (Brahman).           | Absurdity → Abiding in τ (suchness).       |

-Advaita uses *neti neti* (“not this, not that”) to systematically negate all conceptual distinctions, revealing Brahman as the unnamable ground (τ).
+Advaita uses *neti neti* (“not this, not that”) to systematically negate all conceptual distinctions, revealing Brahman as the unnamable context (τ).
 Zen uses *koans* to short-circuit logical thought, forcing the student into direct insight (*kenshō*).
 Thus, the paradoxes can be seen to act as **self-consuming artifacts**:

 * **Dualistic Framing:** The mind initially treats the paradox as a problem to solve (X vs. not-X).
   - *Advaita:* Real vs. unreal.
   - *Zen:* Buddha vs. no-Buddha.
 * **Recursive Entanglement:** Each "solution" generates new distinctions, deepening the loop.
 * **The Gap as Catalyst (—):** The teacher's refusal to validate any answer exposes the mind's futility.
-* **τ Emerges:** When the mind stops seeking, the unmediated ground (τ) is revealed, not as an answer, but as the *absence of the question*.
+* **τ Emerges:** When the mind stops seeking, the unmediated context (τ) is revealed, not as an answer, but as the *absence of the question*.

 Of all philosophical traditions, Madhyamaka Buddhism (founded by Nāgārjuna) bears the strongest resonance with the transimmanent framework: